ajsmit/Basic_stats/docs/08-one_way_anova.md

 >
 > H1: Group A is different from group B.

 This is a scientific question in the simplest sense.
 Often, for basic inquiries such as that posed above, we need to see if one group differs significantly from another.
 The way in which we accomplish this is by looking at the mean and variance within a set of data compared against another similar set.
 In order to do so appropriately however we need to first assume that both sets of data are normally distributed, and that the variance found within each set of data is similar.
-These are the two primary assumptions we learned about in Chapter 6, and if they are met then we may use paramteric tests.
+These are the two primary assumptions we learned about in Chapter 6, and if they are met then we may use parametric tests.
 We will learn in Chapter 9 what we can do if these assumptions are not meant and we cannot adequately transform our data, meaning we will need to use non-parametric tests.

 ## t-test